sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 Usually, one can read the value of a property on an object with a simple expression:

 ```
-expression.name
+`expression`.`name`
 ```

-Expression must return an object number; if not, `E_TYPE` is raised.
+`Expression` must return an object number; if not, `E_TYPE` is raised.
 If the object with that number does not exist, `E_INVIND` is raised.
 Otherwise, if the object does not have a property with that name, then `E_PROPNF` is raised.
 Otherwise, if the named property is not readable by the owner of the current verb, then `E_PERM` is raised.
 Finally, assuming that none of these terrible things happens, the value of the named property on the given object is returned.

 I said "usually" in the paragraph above because that simple expression only works if the name of the property obeys the same rules as for the names of variables (i.e., consists entirely of letters, digits, and underscores, and doesn't begin with a digit).
 Property names are not restricted to this set, though.
 Also, it is sometimes useful to be able to figure out what property to read by some computation.
 For these more general uses, the following syntax is also allowed:

 ```
-expression-1.(expression-2)
+`expression-1`.(`expression-2`)
 ```

-As before, expression-1 must return an object number.
-Expression-2 must return a string, the name of the property to be read; `E_TYPE` is raised otherwise.
+As before, `expression-1` must return an object number. `Expression-2` must return a string, the name of the property to be read; `E_TYPE` is raised otherwise.
 Using this syntax, any property can be read, regardless of its name.

 Note that, as with almost everything in MOO, case is not significant in the names of properties.
 Thus, the following expressions are all equivalent: